MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 12. On the **Label** blade, click **Save**.

-13. On the **Azure Information Protection** blade, your label now displays high-level configuration information.
-For example, in the **MARKING** column, you see a check mark if you have configured visual markers.
-In the **PROTECTION** column, you see **Azure RMS** or a check mark if you have configured protection, and **Remove Protection** or an x mark to denote cancellation if you have configured a label to remove protection.
+13. On the **Azure Information Protection** blade, use the **PROTECTION** column to confirm that your label now displays the protection setting that you want:

+    -**Azure RMS** or **HYOK (AD RMS)**, or a check mark if you have configured protection.

+    - **Remove Protection** or an x mark to denote cancellation if you have configured a label to remove protection.

+    - A blank field when protection is not set.

-    To make your changes available to users, click **Publish**.
+13. To make your changes available to users, click **Publish**.

 ## Next steps